Milo1885/Tease-AI/README.md

 	* Vitalsub didn't read calorie items from file at startup.
 	* MouseOver LblDomImagedir caused an unhandled exception.
 	* RiskyPick Images haven't been updated.
+	* Custom text tags (#TagGarment, #TagUnderwear etc.) for images fixed.
+Note: The new code will set data for the current displayed image and not leftover data from filtering, as in the old code.
+Make sure to set that data for your Images!

 * Miscellaneous:
 	* GUI-Rework Settings Glitter-Tab -> Databindings Complete.